 The Ring of Kerry is one of the most scenic drives in the world.
 Trace this circuit anti-clockwise and discover castles, waterfalls, forts or fine beaches on your way.
 Don’t forget to drive up Geokaun Mountain, make a warm tea in your camper, wrap yourself in a blanket and break away from the world by gazing the magnificent views from one of the Ring of Kerry’s highest points.

 7. Cork's castles: a journey back in time

 Finally, on your way back to Bunk Campers’ Dublin’s depot, step back in time through Cork’s medieval castles.
 Headed by Blarney Castle (home of the famous “Stone of Eloquence”), other names such as Carrigadrohid, Mallow or Castlemartyr are also worth exploring.

 Driving along the Wild Atlantic Way you will encounter moments of magic, myths and passion.
 Plan your own adventure and let your campervan lead the way to the furthermost towns and stunning landscapes.

 Why Bunk Campers?

-For more information and booking, please fill the contact form or use the online booking engine.
-Don’t forget to follow Bunk Campers on Facebook and Twitter to be updated on the latest promotions, travel routes and tips!
+For more information and booking, please fill the contact form or get live availability and pricing using our online booking engine.
+Don’t forget to follow Bunk Campers on Facebook and Instagram to be updated on the latest promotions, travel routes and tips!